 Does Northwestern offer financial aid?

 Yes, Northwestern offers various types of financial aid including scholarships and grants.
-You can also consult Northwestern’s financial aid brochure and read this guide to completing a FAFSA application.
+You can also consult Northwestern’s most recent financial aid brochure and read this guide to completing a FAFSA application.

 Is Northwestern need-blind?